Skip to main content

 At their core, Story Moves are for the student first and foremost.
 They function as a scaffold that:

-- Encourages reflection on rhetorical decisions like pacing, sequencing, and audience impact
+• Encourages reflection on rhetorical decisions like pacing, sequencing, and sonic impact

-Because Story Moves capture this process of translation, they naturally become assessable artifacts because they reveal genuine domains of scholarship.
+Because Story Moves capture this generative process, they naturally become assessable artifacts that reveal genuine domains of scholarship.

 Faculty, in turn, can see and respond to:

-The purpose of Story Moves is not to create “something to grade.”
-The purpose is to scaffold making as scholarship.
+The purpose of Story Moves is to scaffold making as legit scholarship.
 Assessment follows because the intellectual work is real.
 This also reframes production as more than an unimaginative technical hurdle, but as another layer of scholarly inquiry. (a core theme that informs this whole endeavor)

 Story Moves and Invisible Literacies

-The Story Moves process presents a way to scaffold narrative planning, but it also does more: it surfaces the invisible but essential literacies of scholarly making that RTS highlights through Black Box Micro-Engagements (BBMEs).
+The Story Moves process scaffolds narrative planning, but it also does more: it surfaces the invisible but essential literacies of scholarly making that RTS highlights through Black Box Micro-Engagements (BBMEs).

 Like BBMEs, Story Moves embody several interconnected pedagogical purposes:

-- Normalizing help-seeking → making it clear that gathering sound, editing clips, or seeking technical support is part of inquiry, not a weakness
+• Normalizing help-seeking → making it clear that gathering sound, editing clips, or seeking technical support is part of inquiry

-- Reinforcing RTS philosophy → inquiry is reframing as much as answering, and tools are not funnels but prompts for asking, searching, listening, and adapting
+• Reinforcing RTS philosophy → inquiry is reframing as much as answering, and tools are not magic funnels but prompts for asking, searching, listening, and adapting

 Digital Organization and Archiving